Grufoony/Grufoony/README.md

 ## About Me
-I am a passionate researcher and developer with a strong background in physics and a deep enthusiasm for software engineering.
-As a PhD candidate in **Physics**, I specialize in building simulation libraries and analyzing real-world datasets, working at the intersection of **computational modelling**, **data analysis**, and **scientific research**.
+I am a PhD student and developer with a strong background in physics and experience in software engineering.
+As a PhD student in **Physics**, I specialize in building simulation libraries and analyzing real-world datasets, working at the intersection of **computational modelling**, **data analysis**, and **scientific research**.
 My interests span complex systems, dynamical models, and embedded hardware projects.
 Previously, I contributed as a software developer at [PEI VM Srl](https://www.peivm.it/), where I honed my skills in collaborative development and engineering best practices.

 ## 📚 What I work on / Research Interests